-\paragraph{Why do certain methods work better?} We seek to understand why certain techniques work better than others.
-Figure \ref{fig: constrained vs. non-constrained} demonstrates that including revision for LLM-as-formalizer improves correctness for all methods.
-Due to syntax errors, LLM-as-formalizer has a larger set of possible errors, compared to LLM-as-planner.
-Appendix Figure \ref{fig: error types} demonstrates an example set of errors for a particular constraint.
-It is evident that a single constraint may cause various types of errors.
-For LLM-as-planner this set of errors includes hallucinating plans that do not exist, not satisfying newly added constraints and not following preconditions or effects set by the actions in the domain.
-The set of errors for LLM-as-formalizer includes syntax errors of PDDL or Python, declaration of logically-incorrect functions, predicates, action parameters, preconditions in PDDL, or falsely encoding of constraints in SMT.
+\paragraph{When do models fail?} Figure \ref{fig: error types} qualitatively demonstrates an example set of errors for a particular constraint.
+A single constraint may cause various types of errors.
+For LLM-as-Planner this set of errors includes hallucinating plans that do not exist, not satisfying newly added constraints and not following preconditions or effects set by the actions in the domain.
+The set of errors for LLM-as-Formalizer includes syntax errors of PDDL, PDDL3 or Python, declaration of logically-incorrect functions, predicates, action parameters, preconditions in PDDL and PDDL3, or false encoding of constraints in SMT.
 Once revision is introduced, the issues are mainly semantic.
 Within semantic errors, the most common errors include incorrect use/missing of the constraints section in PDDL3 and missing/incorrect predicates needed to correctly encode the constraints for PDDL.

 \paragraph{What category of constraints is hard?} One may hypothesize that some categories of constraints may pose more challenge than others for a particular method.
 Recalling the definitions in Section~\ref{sec:formulation}, local edits may allow LLMs as PDDL formalizers to satisfy initial and goal constraints more easily compared to state constraints, since they do not require introducing and applying new predicates.
 In contrast, state constraints may be much easier to model using SMT which provides analogous functions.
 Moreover, PDDL3 may do well on both initial and goal constraints (due to local edits), as well as state constraints since the syntax can now encode constraints.
-Figure \ref{fig: constraint category performance} show some yet non-decisive evidence towards those hypotheses.
+Figure \ref{fig: constraint category performance} shows some yet non-decisive evidence towards those hypotheses.
 Figure \ref{fig: ltl} demonstrates that state constraints are more difficult than action constraints for LTL using Gemini-3-Flash and DeepSeek models.
 Furthermore, PDDL3 demonstrated similar results to standard PDDL and in contrast to initial assumptions, performed the worst on state constraints.